mingjingtang/postit2/README.md

   * We create different models to construct json object
   * We refactor the wrapper files into a sub path in model so the file structure is clearer.
   * The whole process of composing elements is a hard work, we have to draw the structure first, then add them one by one.

+* Jenkins: setup pipeline for multiple microservices in
+  * We start with separating microservice into different repo, then setup Jenkins one by one.
+  * But we finally find out that we can go with one repo, but setup the pipeline configuration to load a specific Jenkinsfiles to test different directories.

+* Jenkins: Jacoco sometimes fails to produce the coverage report

+* ELK
+  * need to set 'read_only_allow_delete' to false to elasticsearch setting, credit to tracy
+  * figure out how to create index pattern for customized patterns.

+* Swagger
+  * figure out how to setup swagger to work under microservices environment

+* Deployment
+  * figure out the networking problem, solved by using PCF's provided services

+* Unit test and Integration test
+  * Challenging to mock some objects, like Jackson's ObjectMapper.
+We analyzed the role of ObjectMapper in the program workflow and found out we could use the real ObjectMapper and didn't need to mock it
+  * Better understanding the purpose of unit testing and integration test.
+  * Challenging to test messaging queue.

+* Exception Handling
+  * challenging to find exceptional cases

+## Installation Instruction

+#### Installing the app locally

+1. Clone the project
+2. Install Docker
+3. Goto the project's directory, launch the project by 'docker-compose up'

+#### Jenkins

+1. Create Jenkins file in the project's directory
+2. Push the project to Github
+3. Install Jenkins and launch Jenkins service
+4. Login Jenkins, install plugins
+  * Blue Ocean (pipeline plugin)
+  * Jacoco, Code coverage API (code coverage plugin)
+5. For each service, create a pipeline, setup pipeline from SCM to load the repository for pipeline.
+6. Open the Blue Ocean and run the pipeline.

+#### ELK

+1. Install ELK kit:
+    * ElasticSearch
+    * Logstash
+    * Kibana
+2. Download the 'logstash.conf' file, modified the 'path' attributes to match with local machine
+3. cmd: '/usr/local/bin/logstash -f logstash.conf' to start logstash service
+4. start ElasticSearch and Kibana
+5. start the app to generate logs
+6. Login to Kibana, goto Management -> Create Index Pattern -> Enter 'users-api-*' (search for the pattern)

 ## Timeline